richwaters/PresideNotify/README.md

 # PresideNotify
-PresideNotify is of tools for monitoring email Inboxes and/or folders and sending notifications to the Preside iPhone app when new emails arrive.
+PresideNotify is a set of tools for monitoring email Inboxes and/or folders and sending notifications to the Preside iPhone app when new emails arrive.

 <br />